Breda Ba.201: Design

 The Ba.201 was a single-engined cantilever monoplane of all-metal construction.
 It had inverted gull wings with split flaps that doubled as dive-brakes, and was fitted with a retractable tailwheel undercarriage.
 It had a long slim fuselage, with a low mounted tailplane.
 The cockpit was set as far forward as possible to give a good view for the pilot.

 The dive capabilities were found to be satisfactory, and the air brakes were highly effective, perhaps too effective – with the risk of slowing the aircraft down so much it became too easy a target.
 It was capable of carrying a single 500 kg (1,100 lb) bomb and was armed with two 12.7 mm (.5 in) Breda-SAFAT machine guns fixed in the wings.
 After such engines as the 895 kW (1,200 hp) Fiat A.38, the 716 kW (960 hp) Isotta-Fraschini IF L.121, and the powerful 839 kW (1,125 hp) Isotta-Fraschini Zeta, were evaluated, the Daimler-Benz DB 601 engine was chosen, because it was compact, and allowed free dives thanks to its direct injection system.

-The prototype first flew on 3 July 1941, and was then sent to Guidonia for official testing.
+The prototype first flew on 3 July 1941, and after an initial series of test flights at Breda's works, (34 test flights with a total flight time of 13 hours, 30 minutes) was demonstrated in front of General Mario Bernasconi on 26 September 1941 before being transferred to the Centro Sterimentale, the flight test centre, at Guidonia.
 The aircraft showed that it had enough agility, once freed of its bombload, to hold its own against other Italian fighters.
 However speed was disappointing, only 460 km/h (290 mph) – slower than the requested for 500 km/h (310 mph) – and slightly slower than older front-line fighters.
 The aircraft was barely capable of defending itself against enemy fighters, and then only after releasing its bomb.
 It had very good forward visibility, but rear visibility was poor.

 In comparison, the Junkers Ju 87D had a top speed of only 410 km/h (260 mph), but was armed with two new 7.92 mm (.312 in) MG 81z machine guns, with 3,200 rounds per gun instead of 1,050.
 The Junkers rear-gunner gave it a greater defensive capability, while the Ba.201 pilot relied on himself alone.
 The Reggiane Re.2001 fighter bomber fitted with the same DB 601 engine was able to reach almost 550 km/h (342 mph), and carry 640 kg (1,411 lb) bombs.

 The first prototype MM.451 was followed by only one other before the programme was cancelled.